HB1376 (2026) Detail

 4 New Paragraphs; Assessment for Adoptions; Best Interest of the Child; Recognition of Biological Sex.
 Amend RSA 170-B:18 by inserting after paragraph I the following new paragraphs:

-I-b.
-The department or licensed child-placing agency shall not consider an adoptive parent’s intention to raise a child or minor consistent with the child or minor’s sex, including, but not limited to, referring to a child or minor consistent with the child or minor’s sex and making related mental health or medical decisions based on the child or minor’s sex as a basis for an assessment that an adoptive home is an unsuitable home for a minor child, or that the proposed adoption is not in the best interest of the child.
+I-a.
+The department or a licensed child-placing agency shall not consider an adoptive or prospective adoptive parent's refusal, unwillingness, or lack of support for enabling a child to engage in gender transition, or the parent's intent to raise a child consistent with the child's biological sex, including referring to a child consistent with the child's biological sex and making related mental health or medical decisions based on the child's biological sex, as a basis for determining that such parent is disqualified from consideration as an adoptive parent or that the home is unsuitable for adoption.

 5 New Paragraph; Child Placing Licensing; Prohibition Against Endangerment; Exclusion.
 Amend RSA 170-E:27 by inserting after paragraph II the following new paragraph: